Indefinite Articles

 F is a consonant, but begins with the sound /e/, so we say 'an F&A union'.

-As mentioned before indefinite articles come before a noun or in case of a noun phrase, before the whole noun phrase and choosing 'a' or 'an' should be done according to what sound that noun phrase begins with.
+As mentioned before, indefinite articles come before a noun or noun phrase and choosing 'a' or 'an' should be based on the sound that the noun phrase begins with.
 Take a look at the example below:

 A well-equipped airplane